What to expect

 What about going home?

-You can give good or bad feedback by telling us about it here:
+You can give positive or negative feedback by telling us about it here:

-Right: these posters are put up around the hospital for people to use their phones to complete the survey if they want to.
+Above: these posters are on display around the hospital to allow people to use their phones to complete the survey.